Every year my wife and I make a point to max out our Roth IRAs.

 Ways To Max Out Your Roth IRA

-You don’t have to invest in equal amounts throughout the year like we do.
+You don’t have to invest in equal amounts throughout the year as we do.
 Instead, you can invest in lump sums throughout the year or even in one lump sum, if you’d rather.

 Many people invest in their Roth IRA just prior to filling out their tax return each year.
 Others like to max out their Roth IRA as soon as the year begins to keep their money invested for the longest possible time.

-How You Can Max Out Your Roth IRA Like We Do
+How You Can Max Out Your Roth IRA As We Do

 The easiest way to max out your Roth IRA is to set up automatic purchases that coincide with your paychecks.